AMERICAN WEDDINGS BLOG

 Published Tuesday, Nov.
 2nd, 2021

-We’re all familiar with the marriage license -- the legal document that’s signed and submitted when a couple agrees to marry.
-But what about a confidential marriage license?
+We’re all familiar with what a marriage license is -- the legal document that’s signed and submitted when a couple agrees to marry.
+But what is a confidential marriage license?

 Read on for answers to all of these questions, and more!